slowernews/wisdom-tldr/README.md

 > *'Your work is the single greatest means at your disposal for expressing your social intelligence.'*

 CHALLENGE: Companies don't care about you.

-> *'Having a job is risky.'*
+Having a job is risky.

 > *'If your job doesn't require originality, next decade you might not have one.'*